YouTube Ads are a powerful method of generating awareness and revenue for your business.

-It should then be visible as another column, when reviewing your videos.
+It should then be visible as another column, when reviewing your video ads.

-View Rate lets you know how many people watched your ad, in relation to how many people it was actually served to.
+View Rate lets you know how many people watched your online video, in relation to how many people it was actually served to.

 View Rate is an important metric, because it can let us figure out a number of things.